Katsina Govt to immunise 7m residents against Yellow Fever

 The deputy governor appealed to the heads of households, individuals, traditional and religious leaders to engage their community members to get vaccinated.

-He called on parents to ensure that all eligible target population was captured in the vaccination exercise which would last for 10 days.
+He called on parents to ensure that all eligible target population were captured in the vaccination exercise which would last for 10 days.

 Yakubu directed local government chairmen to attend evening review meetings on the exercise, to ensure proper monitoring and ensure success.